bosth/bosth.github.io/content/pages/python-postgis/index.md

 ---
 title: "Python for PostGIS"
 tags: [python, postgis, postgresql, geospatial]
-date: 2017-08-01
+date: 2024-08-01
 ---

-I authored two Python modules that make it easier to use geospatial Python from within your PostgreSQL database.
+I wrote and maintain two Python modules that make it easier to use geospatial Python from within your PostgreSQL database.

 ## ``plpygis``